AjetGH/I/README.md

-<h1></h1>
+<h1>Manage Authorization</h1>

 <h2>Description</h2>
-This is a Linux lab activity to install linux network securiity applications used to capture and analyze network traffic, suricata using the "sudo" command.
-Demonstrating the installation, uninstall, and reinstall the application on the linux bash shell with also confirming that it has been installed correctly.
+This is a Linux lab activity to examine and manage file permissions and also demonstrating how to add users and manage user access in a system
 <br />

-<h2>Utilities Used</h2>
+<h2>Utilities and Commands Used</h2>

 - <b>Debian based distribution of Linux lab</b>
+- <b>"ls -l", "ls -la", "sudo", "usermod", "useradd", "userdel", "chown"</b>

 <h2>Environments Used </h2>